pdmosses/agda-pages-demo/agda/Demo/Literate/Markdown.lagda.md

-# A Literate Markdown Agda Module
+# A Literate Markdown Module

-This literate Agda file has extension `lagda.md`.
+This literate Markdown file has extension `lagda.md`.

 ```agda
 module Demo.Literate.Markdown where